Dewey Riley: Film series

 Dewey's fourth appearance was in Scream 4.
 After the murders of Marnie Cooper and Jenny Randall, Dewey, who now resides in Woodsboro with Gale and works as the town's sheriff, visits Sidney at her book signing, as a phone used in the murders has been tracked there.
 After questioning Jill Roberts, a cousin of Sidney, and her friends Kirby Reed and Olivia Morris, Dewey praises Sidney for her success since the events of Scream 3.
 Later at a Stab watch party, Gale calls Dewey to come to her location in case she needs help and when he arrives, he finds her being stabbed by Ghostface, he shoots Ghostface, and yells "firearm" to make everyone leave the party.
 He then calls an ambulance for her.
 Dewey later receives a call from Sidney, telling him that she is in danger, and when Dewey arrives Sidney and Jill are badly injured while Charlie Walker and Robbie Mercer are dead.
 When Jill wakes up in the hospital, Dewey reveals that Sidney survived the attack, with Jill comparing her wounds to Gale's.
 When Dewey visits Gale, who is also in the hospital, he puts together that Jill should not know about Gale's stab wounds if she were innocent.
 He rushes back to protect Sidney but is stopped by Jill, who beats him with a bedpan and knocks him out.
-When he wakes up, he finds out that Sidney and Gale managed to kill Jill.
+When he wakes up, he finds out that Sidney and Gale managed to kill Jill and calls for backup.